LocalCrag/LocalCragApp/README.md

 ## Current state

-Most of v1.0.0 is done and we are currently preparing to relaunch gleesbouldering.com using LocalCrag!
+v1.0.0 is finished and deployed on https://gleesbouldering.com!
+More features are being added regularly now.

 ## Screenshots